abansa22/Artificial-Intelligence/README.md

 Implemented agents acting in a simulated environment, starting with the simple reflex agent, and on to reflex agent with a state, goal based agent, a utility-based agent, a learning agent, and an agent capable of dealing with other agents.

+# Applied Artificial Intelligence

+Demonstrating porven projects in each of the major applied AI techniques: Rule-based system, fuzzy logic rule-based system, a probabilistic reasoning system, an automated decision-making system, and a learning system and a deep language model.